|Home Page||Course Overview||Student Technology Use||Student Typing Speeds|

 Introduction to Basic Computer Skills: Basic rules and classroom procedures were explained.
 Students were specifically reminded that because technology is constantly changing they should get into the habit of helping each other out and demonstrating the ability to learn new computer skills through experimentation.
 All students reported that they had helped an adult with computer skills but they also need to get used to helping each other.

 Logon & Explore: All students were given time to explore the start menu and the various programs available to them at school.
 Click here to see a student desktop.

-Pixlr.com Project: Students were shown how to use the online photo editor http://www.pixlr.com to edit a photograph.
-Students then shared their modified photos using various district network resources and demonstrated basic skills such as drag & drop.
-The best use of the H:, S: & X: drives was also explained.
+MS Paint Project: Students were shown how to open and use MS Paint to make a simple drawing.
+Students then shared their drawings using various district network resources and basic skills such as drag & drop.
+The best use of the H: & X: drives was also explained.

 Basic Computer Knowledge Lecture: Using the computer class survey as an outline, a review of basic knowledge about computers was give.
 This is also a follow up to the video all 7th graders were shown at the beginning of the year about "Technology Use at the Middle School".
 The Computer Class Survey PowerPoint and a brief review is available below.